 Even three homers by Kevin Millar couldn't stop the New York Yankees from beating the Boston Red Sox yet again.

-After Millar tied the score in the eighth with his third solo home run, Alex Rodriguez hit an RBI single in the ninth that gave the Yankees an 8-7 victory on Friday night at Fenway Park and extended their lead to 91/2 games in an AL East race that increasingly appears to be over.
+After Millar tied the score in the eighth with his third solo home run, Alex Rodriguez hit an RBI single in the ninth that gave the Yankees an 8-7 victory last night at Fenway Park and extended their lead to 91/2 games in an AL East race that increasingly appears to be over.

 "Every loss to me is huge," Red Sox Manager Terry Francona said.
 "We're just trying so desperately to get on the right track."